Intermediate-Mass Stripped Stars in the Magellanic Clouds: Forward Modeling the Observed Population Discovered Via UV Excess: Summary and Discussion

 We also note that our underlying population does not account for single stripped stars, which are predicted theoretically \citep[e.g., ][]{Pols_1994_a, zhang_2012, Renzo_2019}.
 Observational evidence exists for single sdO/B stars \citep[e.g., ][]{Geier_2015, geier_2022} and such objects can be formed if a WD companion to a stripped star explodes as a Type Ia supernovae \citep[e.g., ][]{justham_2009}.
 We do not include single stripped stars in our synthetic population, since they are likely rare, but we note that they could be overrepresented in observed samples selected by UV excess.

 Further work is needed to quantify the sensitivity of our predictions on detectability of stripped stars via a UV-excess survey.
-Varying the population synthesis model and stripped star grids would allow us to constrain binary interaction processes for intermediate-mass stars.
+Empirical measurements of the SUMS detection rate will allow us to directly compare the predictions from various population models to the observed rates.
 Combining these results with constraints from sdB and WR star binaries, we can also test the mass dependence of binary interaction processes for systems formed through similar formation channels.
 Improved spectral model grids are necessary for further development of stripped star binary population synthesis models and work is currently in progress to address this.
 We plan to further investigate the sensitivity of our results to the underlying binary population synthesis in future work.